-No matter what theme park you’re visiting, purchasing admission tickets at the park’s online site—especially preseason—can be significantly cheaper than buying at the park’s gate.
+No matter what theme park you’re visiting, purchasing admission tickets directly at the park’s website—especially preseason—can be significantly cheaper than buying at the park’s gate.
 One caveat to that rule: Some parks give admission discounts for entrance in the late afternoon.

 Often in-state residents—or people living in specific ZIP codes—can purchase discounted admission tickets.
 Some in your party may qualify for a senior citizen or junior pass (when a child is under certain age/height requirements).
 Be prepared to show ID to verify residency or age.
 Also, most parks give admission discounts to active and retired military and veterans with a valid military ID.
 (Visit Military.com for parks across the U.S. and MilitaryDisneyTips for Florida parks.)

 Consider investing in a season/annual pass if you plan to visit more than once.
 Free parking and food discounts are often rolled into the annual pass price.
 Don't forget to see what kind of theme park admission deals you can find through the NEA Discount Tickets Program.

 Save with membership perks

 Certain memberships equal park savings.
 Costco members will find savings not only on park admission, but also on hotels connected to (and near) the park, gas prices and food (18-inch $10 pizza-to-go, water, fresh fruit, etc. for the hotel room).
 Plus, new Costco members can join through NEA Member Benefits and enroll in membership auto renewal to receive up to a $40 Digital Costco Shop Card.

 Get extras when you book the right hotel